SEO for B2B Services: How to Capture Buyers Already Searching

 A keyword with 50 monthly searches and a 10% conversion rate can often produce more commercial impact than a keyword with 5,000 searches and a 0.1% conversion rate.

-2. Build Content for the "Silent Majority"
+2. Build Content for Self-Directed Buyers

 3. Optimise for the "CFO Lens"

 B2B SEO content should not only satisfy search algorithms.
 It should also address the concerns of senior decision makers who evaluate investment decisions.
-When content discusses ROI, scalability, operational efficiency, and revenue velocity, it aligns with the metrics that executives care about most.
+When content discusses ROI, scalability, operational efficiency, and revenue impact, it aligns with the metrics that executives care about most.

 Measuring Success: The Metrics That Matter